Swanson’s two big touchdown catches lead West Warwick to 13-12 win

-WEST WARWICK (WPRI) — West Warwick wide receiver Karl Swanson had a game to remember on Thursday night, catching two touchdowns as the Wizards edged Pilgrim by a score of 13-12.
+WEST WARWIC, R.I.
+(WPRI) — West Warwick wide receiver Karl Swanson had a game to remember on Thursday night, catching two touchdowns as the Wizards edged Pilgrim by a score of 13-12.

 Pilgrim quarterback Dylan Roberts rushed for a touchdown.